bregman-arie/mobile-dev-notebook/android_cheatsheet.md

 ##### Basic

 1. You click on the line number to add a breakpoint
-2. Click on "debug" button to start running
+2. Click on "debug" button to start running (Bug icon, Shift + F9)

 ### Logging